Key Takeaways

 What industries use reefer containers?

-Reefers are widely used in food & beverage, pharmaceuticals, chemical, and logistics industries for the safe transportation of temperature-sensitive products.
+Reefers are widely used in the food & beverage, pharmaceuticals, chemical, oil & gas, and logistics industries for the safe transportation of temperature-sensitive products.
+In offshore environments, DNV-certified reefer containers are essential for supplying perishable goods to rigs and platforms.

 Conclusion